Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From beatlesebooks.com

 They worked extensively on “Don’t Let Me Down,” performing 28 versions of the song, nailing down the guitar introduction John was to eventually perform on the finished recording.
 They attempted many harmonies, lyrical changes, falsetto voices and call and response vocals on this day, some of which are heard on the “Fly On The Wall” disc on the “Let It Be…Naked” release.
-Much of this was dropped, but discussion ensued as to the presense of a keyboard on the finished song.
+Much of this was dropped, but discussion ensued as to the presence of a keyboard on the finished song.
 George said he would move to bass to allow for Paul to play keyboard if necessary, but John insisted that he wanted two guitars in the arrangement.
 Keeping to the agreed-upon “no overdubs” policy for this project, a keyboardist needed to be enlisted to fulfill Lennon’s desire.
 To differentiate the two guitarists, George used a wah-wah effect on many of the rehearsals of the song on this day.

 From beatlesebooks.com

-They would continue working on “Don’t Let Me Down” the day after, January 7.
+The Beatles continued working on “Don’t Let Me Down” the following day, January 7.

 After a weekend off, however, they met again at Twickenham for their January 6th session which saw the group work extensively on the song once again, playing it with the rhythmic feel that they would eventually use on the song “Get Back,” although this song hadn’t been written yet.
 They ran through twenty rehearsals of “Two Of Us” which, at this point, was arranged as a straight ahead rocker with electric guitars, as can be witnessed early in the “Let It Be” movie as filmed on this day.
 It was during the rehearsals of this song that tempers flared between George and Paul, the guitarist being told that his complicated guitar riffs need to be simplified